-PA Turnpike begins final phase of all-electronic tolling
+PA Turnpike Begins Final Phase of All-Electronic Tolling

-HARRISBURG — The Pennsylvania Turnpike Commission has begun building the final phase of its all-electronic tolling implementation.
-Work is now underway to relocate tolling points in eastern Pennsylvania from their current interchange locations.
+Harrisburg — The Pennsylvania Turnpike Commission (PTC) has begun building the final phase of its All-Electronic Tolling (AET) implementation.

+Work is now underway to relocate tolling points in eastern PA from their current interchange locations.
 New highway-speed collection points are being built along the roadway between interchanges using a technique called Open Road Tolling, or ORT — a cashless, free-flowing mode of collecting tolls without traditional toll plazas or tollbooths.

 With ORT, tolls continue to be paid electronically, but now vehicles will drive at highway speed beneath overhead structures — called gantries — located on the PA Turnpike between exit and entry points.
 Equipment installed on the gantry and in the roadway identifies and classifies vehicles and processes E-ZPass and Toll By Plate payments.